 ADR had been in touch with the Senator’s damage control team.
 For obvious reasons, the Senator’s people couldn’t go where ADR could, but they were able to furnish a trust fund number from the Senator.
 The fund made regular deposits to a blind trust; it had been set up to insulate the Senator from Billy’s shenanigans.
 Sean’s current task was trying to get monitoring access of that account.
 He found that had he was able to tap an underpaid low-level wage slave who worked in the bank.
 Sean had another ace up his sleeve as well: when he was Billy’s roommate, Sean had plugged into Billy’s desktop computer and, just to see if he could do it, mirrored the whole thing.
 Sean had never done anything with that data then—it was encoded—but it was still stored on an old hard drive—a hard drive which was in storage with the rest of Sean’s college things at his aunt Tina’s house.
 That hard drive was now in transit to Sean, to be examined by ADR's cryptologists.

-Looking down on the street vendors selling their tacky tees and cheap blouses, Sean was reminded of his old college ‘wardrobe’—similar junk, basically style-less, sometimes even tasteless.
-Sean had graduated to tailored shirts and slacks.
-He was more preppy now that he was on the other side of thirty than he had been when he was in school.
+Looking down on the street vendors selling their tacky tees and cheap blouses, Sean was reminded of his old college ‘wardrobe’: similar junk, basically style-less, sometimes even tasteless.
+Since then, Sean had graduated to tailored shirts and slacks.
+He was more preppy now, on the other side of thirty, than he had been when he was in school.

 Sean wondered if Billy had changed his style as well.